Record 22 million have sought US jobless aid since virus

 The grim figures point to an economy that is tumbling into what appears to be a calamitous recession, the worst in decades.
 The nation’s output could shrink by roughly 10.5% before it starts to rebound, according to Ryan Sweet, an economist at Moody’s Analytics.
 That would be more than double the contraction that occurred during the 2008-2009 recession, which was the worst downturn since the Great Depression of the 1930s.

 All businesses deemed nonessential have been closed in nearly every state.
 Deep job losses have been inflicted across nearly every industry.
-Some economists say the unemployment rate could reach as high as 20% in April, which would be the highest rate since the Great Depression of the 1930s.
+Some economists say the unemployment rate could reach as high as 20% in April, which would be the highest rate since the Depression.
 By comparison, unemployment never topped 10% during the Great Recession.

-Layoffs are spreading beyond service industries like hotels, bars and restaurants, which absorbed the brunt of the initial job cuts, into white collar professional occupations, including software programmers, construction workers and sales people.
+Layoffs are spreading well beyond service industries like hotels, restaurants, retail stores and entertainment, which have absorbed the brunt of the job cuts, into white collar professional occupations, including software programmers, legal assistants and sales people.
+Workers in other occupations, like construction, are also suffering.

 Up to 50 million jobs are vulnerable to coronavirus-related layoffs, economists say — about one-third of all positions in the United States.
 That figure is based on a calculation of jobs that are deemed non-essential by state and federal governments and that cannot be done from home.